Swim through culture, history, and nightlife along the Turquoise coast of Turkey and nearby Greek Islands on a personalized blue cruise

 World-renowned for the diverse marine life, Kas is one of the ultimate diving destinations in Turkey.

-For experienced divers, explore the Uluburun ship wreck dating back to the Bronze Age, or the WWII bomber plane near Flying Fish Reef.
+For experienced divers, explore the Uluburun shipwreck dating back to the Bronze Age or the WWII bomber plane near Flying Fish Reef.

-If you want to stay on shore, pull up a chair at one of the many pubs and cafes to soak in the sea and city views while enjoying a cold Efes pilsner.
+If you want to stay onshore, pull up a chair at one of the many pubs and cafes to soak in the sea and city views while enjoying a cold Efes pilsner.

 4. Photograph the Sunken City of Kekova

-When the gulet pulls into the bay near Kekova, an ancient Lycian rock tomb seems to be floating in the water ready to welcome you on a walk back in time.
+When the gulet pulls into the bay near Kekova, an ancient Lycian rock tomb seems to be floating in the water, ready to welcome you on a walk back in time.

-After exhausting your arm with selfies, go to shore and hike up to Simena Castle built in the 4th Century BC by the Knights of Rhodes.
+After exhausting your arm with selfies, go to shore and hike up to Simena Castle, built in the 4th Century BC by the Knights of Rhodes.

 5. Eat Local Cuisine in Rhodes

-While the 4,000-year-old island of Rhodes is famous for the Acropolis, 13th century church and the beautiful beaches, locally caught seafood and fresh fruits and vegetables prepared to perfection are a highlight of this blue cruise destination.
+While the 4,000-year-old island of Rhodes is famous for the Acropolis, 13th-century church, and the beautiful beaches, locally caught seafood and fresh fruits and vegetables prepared to perfection are a highlight of this blue cruise destination.

 Sip on a cold Mythos while you wait for your meal of vegetarian moussaka or grilled pork loin.

 In Rhodes town, be prepared to stand in line, but don’t miss the chance to dine at TAMAM.

-Try the King prawns with fettucine or go for dessert and enjoy the flavors of freshly made profiterole washed down with a crisp red wine.
+Try the king prawns with fettucine or go for dessert and enjoy the flavors of freshly made profiterole washed down with a crisp red wine.

 6. The Nightlife in Bodrum

 The only way to understand is to visit the massive disco and dance the night away with laser lights shimmy above your head.

-The huge club hosts live performances throughout the summer along with gorgeous professional dancers to entertain those resting their dancing feet.
+The huge club hosts live performances throughout the summer, along with gorgeous professional dancers to entertain those resting their dancing feet.

 For a more relaxing and slightly quieter evening, head over to Trata Meyhanesi for the traditional experience of raki balik, or Raki and fish.

-When combined with fresh shrimp casserole, yogurt and purslane salad or any of the various meze appetizers offered will create unforgettable holiday memories.
+When combined with fresh shrimp casserole, yogurt, and purslane salad or any of the various meze appetizers offered will create unforgettable holiday memories.

-Ask for barbunya pilaki, which is locally caught red mullet cooked with garlic, fresh herbs, tomatoes, carrots and spices.
+Ask for barbunya pilaki, which is locally caught red mullet cooked with garlic, fresh herbs, tomatoes, carrots, and spices.